wacncontent/CustomizeTool/output/articles/active-directory/active-directory-get-started-premium.md

 ## License restrictions

 Some license plans are subsets or supersets of other license plans.
 In most cases, a user cannot be assigned a license plan that has already been assigned to them.
-If it’s your intention to assign a license plan that is a superset, you’ll need to first remove the subset license plan.
+If it's your intention to assign a license plan that is a superset, you'll need to first remove the subset license plan.

 ## License requirements

 When you assign a license to a user, you can specify a primary usage location in the properties of their account as shown below.
-If a usage location is not specified, the tenant’s location is automatically assigned to the user.
+If a usage location is not specified, the tenant's location is automatically assigned to the user.

 ![][12]

 The availability of services and features for a Microsoft cloud service varies by country or region.
 A service, such as Voice over Internet Protocol (VoIP), may be available in one country or region, and not available in another.
 Features within a service can be restricted for legal reasons in certain countries or regions.
-To see if a service or feature is available with or without restrictions, look for your country or region on the service’s license restrictions site.
+To see if a service or feature is available with or without restrictions, look for your country or region on the service's license restrictions site.

 ## What's next